-C. Future without the Proposed Project ("No Action") - Estimate traffic volumes in the Traffic Study Area in the future without the Proposed Project, utilizing a background growth factor based on historical data and agreed upon with the Town, and estimated traffic volumes from other pending or approved projects in the area, if any, as identified and provided by the Town.
+C. Future without the Proposed Project ("No Action") - Estimate traffic volumes in the Traffic Study Area in the future without the Proposed Project, utilizing a background growth factor based on historical data and agreed upon with the Town and NYSDOT, and estimated traffic volumes from other pending or approved projects in the area, if any, as identified and provided by the Town.
+If traffic signal timing is found to be inefficient under the No Action analysis, with concurrence from NYSDOT, a separate scenario will be presented in which signal timing is optimized.
+This optimized signal timing will be carried through to the Build analysis.
+If NYSDOT does not allow a No Action analysis with optimized signal timings, optimization of signal timing will not be incorporated as part of the No Action condition.

-Conduct a capacity analysis for each of the above intersections using the Synchro software for the weekday AM and weekday PM peak hours.
+Conduct a capacity analysis for each of the above intersections using the Synchro software for the study peak hours.
 Summarize the No Action LOS in tabular format.